In the World

 In the World is an album by jazz saxophonist Clifford Jordan which was recorded in 1969 and released on the Strata-East label in 1972.
 The album was rereleased on CD as part of The Complete Clifford Jordan Strata-East Sessions by Mosaic Records in 2013.

 Reception

 The Allmusic review by Ken Dryden stated: "Whether at the helm of a record date or as a sideman, Clifford Jordan was known for giving his all.
 These studio recordings were originally made for Strata East, a label known for its adventurous spirit".

+DownBeat reviewer Doug Ramsey assigned the album 4.5 stars.
+He wrote, "Jordan is impressive here on every count, as composer, soloist and leader".
+Ramsey praised the contributions of Kelly, Dorham, Priester and the rhythm sections, and said that "Jordan's solos are logical and passionate".
+"Really quite a lovely record, produced, not incidentally, by Jordan".